Test in production without watermarks.

 ClosedXML is a .NET library for report generation in Microsoft Excel without requiring Excel to be installed on the machine that's running the code.

-ClosedXML has user friendly interface with extensive API functions to handle creation & extraction of content in Excel.
-With these API calls and pull request, you can modify every little detail in Excel sheet or workbook.\ All the features are listed below:
+ClosedXML has a user-friendly interface with extensive API functions to handle creation and extraction of content in Excel.
+With these API calls and pull requests, you can modify every little detail in an Excel sheet or workbook.
+All the features are listed below:

 The rest of this article continues as follows: